LemLib/pros-sim/.github/CODE_OF_CONDUCT.md

-# Code of Conduct - LemLink
+# Code of Conduct - PROS Sim

 ## Our Pledge